cytoscape/cytoscape-manual/docs/Chapter_8_Supported_Network_File_Formats.md

 Export network and table to Cytoscape.js feature in Cytoscape creates a JSON file **WITHOUT** style.
 This means that you need to export the style in a separate JSON file if you apply style to your network.
-Please read Style section for more details.
+Please read the [Style](http://cytoscape-working-copy.readthedocs.org/en/latest/Chapter_14_Styles.html#styles) section for more details.